-- 1 cup extra firm silken tofu or one small package
+- 1 cup silken tofu or one small package

-Turn the heat to medium-high and add the water, lemon juice, lemon zest, lemon extract, and agar agar (if using).
+- Turn the heat to medium-high and add the water, lemon juice, lemon zest, lemon extract, and agar agar (if using).
 Stir occasionally, to make sure the custard doesn’t burn.
 Bring this to a boil and then reduce heat to medium and simmer for 3-5 minutes, until you have a thick mixture in the pan.
 Remove from heat and add the tablespoon of vegan butter and food coloring (if using).
 Stir to combine.
 Set aside.

-Place the tofu in a food processor and pulse until smooth.
+- Place the tofu in a food processor and pulse until smooth.
 Add the lemon mixture from the saucepan and pulse it all together until a smooth consistency is reached.
 Return the curd to the saucepan keep it over low heat while you prepare the meringue.

-Spoon the lemon custard into your prepared pie crust.
+- Spoon the warm lemon custard into prepared pie crust.
 Top with meringue.
-Use a spoon to push meringue up to the edges of the crust (to create a seal with the crust and create wispy dollops of meringue across the top of the pie (these wispy parts will brown more quickly and create a beautiful, artistic look to your meringue).
+Use a spoon to push meringue up to the edges of the crust (to create a seal) and create wispy dollops of meringue across the top of the pie.

-Place in your heated oven and bake for 15-20 minutes until the meringue just begins to brown.
-Turn your heat to 375 and cook for another 5-10 minutes until the meringue has golden edges.
+- Place in heated oven and bake for 20 minutes until the meringue just begins to brown.
+Turn the heat to 375 and cook for another 5-10 minutes until the meringue has golden edges.